-Manual vesicle counts of YFP:Rab8 during syncytial divisions or cellularization stages were performed in the same manner as the colocalization counts described above.
-Still frames from the onset of a syncytial stage/slow phase, prior to cortical transition, first appearance of cortical array and persistence of cortical array were chosen and all vesicles were counted from a 512×512 pixel image.
+Manual vesicle counts of YFP:Rab8 during syncytial divisions or cellularization stages were performed in the same manner as colocalization counts described above.
+Still frames from the onset of a syncytial stage/slow-phase, prior to cortical transition, first appearance of cortical array and persistence of cortical array were chosen and all vesicles were counted from a 512x512 pixel image.

-siRNA preparation
+siRNA Preparation

-Primers for siRNA treatments were chosen to represent independent regions of Rab8 (5'UTR) or through the use of the SNAPDRAGON RNAi design program that bioinformatically selects against off-target effects (Drosophila RNAi Screening Center). siRNA primers for Rh3, Rab11 and Sec5 were also designed using the SNAPDRAGON system (termed SNAP). dsRNA was made using a Megascript T7 Transcription Kit (Ambion) and purified using Qiagen RNeasy columns.
-Final concentration was determined with a NanoDrop ND1000 spectrophotometer.
+Primers for siRNA treatments were chosen to represent independent regions of Rab8 (5'UTR) or through the use of the SNAPDRAGON RNAi design program that bioinformatically selects against off-target affects (DSRC, Harvard). siRNA primers for Rh3, Rab11 and Sec5 were designed also using the SNAPDRAGON system. dsRNA was made using a Megascript T7 transcription kit (Ambion) and purified using Qiagen RNAeasy columns.
+A final concentration was determined with a NanoDrop ND1000 Spectrophotometer.

-RNAi treatments
+RNAi Treatments

 Embryos were prepared in the same manner as for live imaging and then glued to a coverslip using heptane glue.
-Embryos were dehydrated for \sim 12 min, and then injected with siRNA against Rh3 (13 μ M), Rab8 (550 bp, 13 μ M; 5'UTR, 11 μ M; SNAP, 13 μ M), Rab11 (13 μ M) or Sec5 (18 μ M).
+Embryos were dehydrated for ~12 minutes, and then injected with siRNA against Rh3 (13 μ M), Rab8 (550bp, 13 μ M; 5'UTR, 11 μ M; SNAP, 13 μ M), Rab11 (13 μ M) or Sec5 (18 μ M).